Entangling cavity-magnon polaritons by interacting with phonons: The model

-The system under study consists of two continuous-variable bosonic modes, which are nearly resonant and strongly coupled forming two hybridized (polariton) modes.
-The strong coupling leads to the normal-mode splitting, as has been experimentally observed in a variety of systems~\cite{Huebl,Naka14,Tang14,Ex1,Ex2,Ex3,Baranov,PE1,PE2,PE3,PE4}.
-One of the strongly-coupled modes further couples to a third bosonic mode via a dispersive interaction.
-This is typically the situation where the resonance frequency of the third mode is much lower than the two hybridized modes.
-The system then becomes a hybrid system containing three bosonic modes, as depicted in Fig. \ref{fig1}(a).
-The Hamiltonian of the system reads
+{The cavity magnomechanical system consists of a microwave cavity mode, a magnon mode, and a mechanical vibration mode~\cite{Zuo24,Tang,Davis,Jie22}, as shown in Fig.~\ref{fig1}(a).
+The magnon mode is a spin wave, i.e., the collective motion of a large number of spins in magnetic materials, e.g., a YIG sphere.} The cavity and magnon modes are coupled via the magnetic dipole interaction, and the coupling strength can be much larger than the cavity and magnon dissipation rates, leading to two CMPs.
+The strong coupling results in the normal-mode splitting, as experimentally observed in the cavity magnonic systems~\cite{Huebl,Naka14,Tang14}. {The magnon mode further dispersively couples to a deformation phonon mode of the YIG sphere via the magnetostrictive interaction.} This is typically the situation where the resonance frequency of the phonon mode is much lower than that of the magnon mode, e.g., for large-size YIG spheres~\cite{Zuo24}.
+The system then becomes a hybrid three-mode system, as depicted in Fig.~\ref{fig1}(b), with the Hamiltonian given by

-where $j$ ($j^\dagger$, $j=a,c,b$) are the annihilation (creation) operators of the three modes, respectively, satisfying the commutation relation $[j,j^{\dag}]=1$. $\omega_j$ are their corresponding resonance frequencies, and $\omega_b \ll \omega_a, \omega_c$. $g$ denotes the coupling strength of the two strongly-coupled modes ($a$ and $c$).
-Since the frequencies of the two modes are close, their coupling can be strong and takes a beam-splitter form, responsible for exchanging their excitations~\cite{Huebl,Naka14,Tang14,Ex1,Ex2,Ex3,Baranov,PE1,PE2,PE3,PE4}. $G_0$ is the single-excitation dispersive coupling strength between the lower-frequency mode $b$ and the mode $c$ (or $a$).
-Such a Hamiltonian~\eqref{HHH} with both linear and dispersive couplings can describe the interactions of many bosonic systems, e.g., cavity magnomechanical~\cite{Tang,Jie18,Davis,Jie22} and exciton-optomechanics systems~\cite{EOM1,EOM2,EOM3}.
-Due to the dispersive nature, the bare coupling $G_0$ is typically weak, but its effective coupling $G$ can be significantly improved by applying a strong drive field (at frequency $\omega_0$) onto the mode $c$, with $\Omega$ being the corresponding mode-drive coupling strength.
+where $j$ ($j^\dagger$), $j=a,c,b$, are the annihilation (creation) operators of the cavity, magnon and phonon modes, respectively, satisfying the commutation relation $[j,j^{\dag}]=1$. $\omega_j$ are their corresponding resonance frequencies, and $\omega_b \ll \omega_a, \omega_c$. $g$ denotes the linear cavity-magnon coupling strength, and $G_0$ is the single-magnon magnomechanical coupling strength.
+Due to the dispersive nature, $G_0$ is typically weak, but the effective magnomechanical coupling can be significantly improved by driving the magnon mode with a strong microwave field (at frequency $\omega_0$ and amplitude $B_0$), and the corresponding Rabi frequency $\Omega = \frac{\sqrt{5}}{4} \gamma_0 \sqrt{N} B_0$~\cite{Jie18}, where $\gamma_0/2\pi = 28$ GHz T$^{-1}$ is the gyromagnetic ratio and $N = \rho V$ is the total number of spins, with $\rho = 4.22 \times 10^{27}$ m$^{-3}$ being the spin density of the YIG and $V$ as the volume of the YIG sphere.